isabella232/presence-calling-android/README.md

         android:layout_below="@+id/usernameEditText"
         android:layout_centerHorizontal="true"/>

-When the login button is clicked, you will start the next activity and pass along the entered username as a string extra.
+When you click the login button, you will start the next activity and pass along the entered username as a string extra.
 You will also need to create the next activity, **MainActivity**:

     //in OnCreate
     findViewById(R.id.loginButton).setOnClickListener(new View.OnClickListener() {